-Does Having a Mortgage Help Credit Score?
+Does Having a Mortgage Build Your Credit Score?

-One of the mortgage basics is that in exchange for an upfront payment (generally used to purchase a home), you’ll make regular monthly payments to your lender for a specified period of time (often 30 years).
+One of the mortgage basics is that in exchange for an upfront payment (generally a down payment used to purchase a home), you’ll make regular monthly payments to your lender for a specified period of time (often 30 years).
 Having a mortgage on your credit report can help your credit score in two ways.
 First of all, making your mortgage payments on time each month helps show a positive payment history.
 Another way that having a mortgage can help your credit is by diversifying your credit mix, which is another factor that makes up your credit score.

 How Mortgage Application Impacts Credit Score

-The process of applying for a mortgage can impact your credit score in a variety of different ways.
+The process of applying for a mortgage can impact your credit score in a variety of ways.
 Here’s a closer look.

 Situations Where It May Hurt Your Credit

-Recommended: What is the Average Credit Card Limit?
+Recommended: What Is the Average Credit Card Limit?

 Situations Where It May Help Your Credit